janhenkes/teamleader-php-sdk/README.md

 This is a PHP wrapper for the Teamleader API v2.
 Documentation of the API can be found here: [https://developer.focus.teamleader.eu/](https://developer.focus.teamleader.eu/).
 Please note that the Teamleader API v2 is not complete and some Entities and Actions are missing.

-Currently we only support a few entities and per entity only a few actions:
+Currently we support these entities and per entity only a few actions:

 1. Company (create and update, getById)
 2. Contact (create, update, linkToCompany, getById)